 Through this technique, hydrostatic pressure is indeed introduced just under the shell, making it expand.
 This method’s idea comes from the natural expansion of the outer shell during the hatching process.

-A chemical known as Tyrode’s acid is used in this treatment while actually treating the patient.
+A chemical known as Tyrode’s acid is used in this treatment while treating the patient.
 A small amount of Tyrode’s acid is applied to the zona pellucida until the shell is also breached.
-There is a risk of chemical exposure of the embryo under this treatment.
+There is a risk of chemical exposure to the embryo under this treatment.